CSU Chico Sutter Hall

 - LEED Gold®

-The project team utilized an augured-in piles system, called Tubex.
-This system produced noise less than that of a lawnmower with no vibration noted beyond the project boundary.
-Sundt inspected and videotaped adjacent homes prior to commencing this process, as well as during, to track noise and vibration levels.This project consisted of two buildings for California State University, Chico.
-Sutter Hall is a 113,210-square-foot facility that provides living space for 228 students in a dormitory-cluster format.
-The Housing and Dining Building has a 24,951-square-foot dining facility on the first floor with seating for over 600, as well as support and mechanical space for the kitchen in the basement of the building.
-The second building is a 10,196-square-foot programming building.
-It is two stories and consists of offices, recreation space, and other program space for on-campus student residents.
+Sutter Hall at California State University, Chico is a 113,210-square-foot complex that provides living space for 228 students in a dormitory-cluster format and features a 24,951-square-foot dining facility on the first floor with seating for over 600.
+There is also support and mechanical space for the kitchen in the basement of the building.
+An adjacent two-story, 10,196-square-foot programming building includes offices, recreation space, and other program space for on-campus student residents.

 During the design phase the owner had a program change causing a four-month delay to the schedule and a $3 million increase to the project.
 Sundt’s preconstruction team worked with all stakeholders on innovative measures to save time and money while mitigating disruptions.
 The entire project team focused on finding alternate systems to successfully bring the project back to the original budget.
 In conjunction with the university, Sundt developed an aggressive plan that included phasing the project into four stages, off-site prefabrication, and phased turn-over dates.
 Throughout the process, additional design and scope revisions impacted the project schedule, but we developed recovery plans and committed additional staffing.
 The end result was that Sundt was able to reduce the project schedule and meet all university milestones, including keeping our commitment to open the building in time for the start of the 2010-2011 academic year.